 - 3 Make tongue scraping part of your daily oral care

 - 4 Choosing the best tongue scraper for you

 - 5 Other ways of cleaning your tongue

 - 6 Conclusion

 Should you clean your tongue?

-The concept of tongue scraping to remove bacteria or get rid of bad breath is relatively new to the US, but it has been practiced in many cultures for centuries, and 39% of people worldwide already brush their tongue regularly.
+The concept of tongue scraping is relatively new to the US but has been practiced in many cultures for centuries, and 39% of people worldwide already brush their tongue regularly.

 Tongue scraping is a bit different than brushing, though, and chances are it's not something your dentist has recommended; flossing and twice-daily brushing are probably higher on their agenda when it comes to oral health.
 However, start incorporating tongue scraping into your daily oral hygiene routine and you may notice a number of benefits.

 The aim of this device is to scrape tongue residue, the buildup of bacteria, debris and dead cells which is constantly accumulating, and is generally bad for your health and can even affect your taste.
 This coating on your tongue can be made worse by a number of factors including: